Magyartanulas/magyartanulas.github.io/infinitive_negation.md

   * Barnabás: De zavarsz, kicsit elfoglalt vagyok. - (But you are, I'm a litle busy) *zavarsz is optional*.

 * Alex: Te nem szereted az AWS-t, igaz?
 (You don't like AWS, right?)
-  * Barnabás: Nem, szerintem, hogy ők túl zajos.
-(No, I think they are too noisy.)
+  * Barnabás: Nem, szerintem, hogy (ők) túl zajosak.
+(No, I think they are too noisy. lit.
+No, according to me they are too noisy.)
   * Barnabás: Dehogynem!
 Imádom őket!
 (Of course I do!
 I love (adore) them!)

   `Dehogy` is used to counter a positive question whereas `dehogynem/dehogynincs` counters a negative question.
 They can be used for more passion in a reply.
 An `is` is added if it is used as a follow up for more emphasis.